reina-peh/NUS-Datathon-2024/README.md

 # Overview
 Over a span of 2 days, we built machine learning models to predict the outcomes of the target `f_purchase_lh` using Python.
 There were a total of 304 columns in the parquet file provided by Singlife, which contained 3 different dtypes: float64(44), int64(46) and object(214) (a significant number of columns with object dtype actually contained numerical values).
 Our team conducted in-depth EDA (in `NUS Datathon 2024_second best iteration` notebook), then used a 12-step cleaning process to reduce the number of features for model training.
-However, we decided to adopt the SelectFromModel method without the 12-step data cleaning process as it gave a better F1-score.
+However, we decided to adopt the SelectFromModel method with a less rigorous data cleaning process as it gave a better F1-score.

 **Evaluation Metrics:**
 1. Precision
 2. Recall
 3. F1 Score

-These metrics are particularly useful in scenarios where classes are imbalanced or when the costs of false positives and false negatives are very different.
+These metrics are particularly useful in scenarios where classes are imbalanced, which is the case for our dataset.

-# Overview of Methods/Libraries
+# Our Approach
 1. Data Cleaning
 2. Feature Engineering
 3. Imputation Techniques (SimpleImputer, IterativeImputer)